About Us » Deciding What to Study

 Another misconception held by many young people is that by doing a particular course, they will get a particular job.
 It is misleading to let young people believe this!
 There are some jobs which do require a particular qualification in order to work legally in that trade or profession, BUT getting the qualification does not guarantee employment.
 Also, it is quite possible that the requirements for the targeted job might change in the future, or even before the course has been completed.

-The best approach when advising any person what to study is to focus on gaining the knowledge and skills that will:
+The best approach for anyone when deciding what to study is to focus on gaining the knowledge and skills that will:

-- help them to build connections with the industry (ie. networking)
+- help them to build connections with the discipline or industry (ie. networking)

-- allow him or her to successfully perform in that job
+- allow him or her to successfully perform in that job, industry or discipline

-- develop his/her ability to respond flexibly to existing or new opportunities.
+- develop their ability to respond flexibly to existing or new opportunities.

 This can mean planning for further study as the person’s expertise and prospects for advancement grow as he/she gains experience.